sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

 * Topics divide the course and are titled.
 * Items generate a line in the outline page.
     * Each item has a kind.
 	* Items may link to course content.
-A link can appear as an `href` attribute (as in the HTML `<a>` element) or in a shorthand form as `targetdoc` if the target is a primary document in the _Public_ area.
+A link can appear as
+	    * an `href` attribute (as in the HTML `<a>` element)
+		* a `targetdoc` attribute names a primary document in the _Public_ area.

+            If ebooks are being generated, then anything with a `targetdoc` link is copied into the ebook.
+If, for some reason, a document appears multiple times within the outline, it can have at most one `targetdoc` link.

+		* a `target` attribute names a primary document in the _Public_ area.

+             `target` links do not force the
+		     copying of a document into the ebook.

+		* an `assignment` attribute names a secondary document with a `.mmd.html` extension in the  _Protected/Assts_ directory.

 * Item elements can contain text.
-If the text is omitted/empty and the item contains a `targetdoc` link, the title of the document is extracted and used as the link text.
+If the text is omitted/empty and the item contains a `targetdoc` or `target` link, the title of the document is extracted and used as the link text.
 	* Other optional attributes include `date=` and `due=`, which add a date to the listing.
 The attribute `time=` can be used to add a time.